Erdos-Projects/fall-2025-crash-course-in-fast-food/README.md

    This file loads the original file such that one can extract relevant columns to new smaller csv files that one can use as dataframes in the notebooks.

+5. get_traffic_light_locations.ipynb

+   An exploratory analysis to identify distances between fast food locations and traffic lights extracted from OSM.
+This analysis has shown to be not really meaningful, this is why it is not included in the final discussion.

 ### presentation
 Contains the .tex and pdf of the presentation.
 As the executive summary, the file has been created using Overleaf.
 The recording is not included due to file size restrictions.